Sofia Richie Reportedly Has ‘No Issues’ With Kourtney Kardashian & Scott Disick’s Relationship

 “The two of them will always be connected through the three kids, but at this time there’s no romantic connection.
 They’re simply two people that care for each other and for the family that they’re raising together,” the source added of Kourtney and Scott’s co-parenting relationship.

-Meanwhile, the insider says that Kourtney is very happy for Scott and Sofia, and loves that Richie can bring out the positive side of Disick, who has struggled with substance abuse and depression in the past.
+Meanwhile, the insider says that Kourtney is very happy for Scott and Sofia, and loves that Richie can bring out Disick’s positive side.
+Disick has struggled with substance abuse and depression in the past.

-The source goes on to say that Scott Disick is more focused than ever on his family and his business, claiming that his relationship with Sofia Richie is perfect, because they both love to stay at home and relax, as well as travel the world together.
+The source goes on to say that Scott Disick is more focused on his family and his business than ever, claiming that his relationship with Sofia Richie is perfect.
+This is allegedly due to the fact that they both love to stay at home and relax, as well as to travel the world together.

-As previously reported by The Inquisitr, Scott revealed during a recent episode of Keeping Up With the Kardashians that Sofia had promised him she would never come between he and Kourtney, or the family that they have built together.
+As previously reported by The Inquisitr, Scott revealed — during a recent episode of Keeping Up with the Kardashians — that Sofia had promised him she would never come between him and Kourtney, nor the family that they have built together.

-Disick told Khloe Kardashian that Richie previously stated that she would be fine with he and Kourtney being close and raising their children together, as long as Scott was open and honest with her about what was going on in the relationship and making her feel comfortable.
+Disick told Khloe Kardashian that Richie previously stated that she would be fine with Kourtney and himself being close and raising their children together — as long as Scott was open and honest with her about what was going on in the relationship, making her feel comfortable.

 Scott gushed over his young girlfriend’s maturity, revealing that he didn’t know if he could show the same grace and attitude in a similar situation.
 Disick also revealed that he never thought he would be happy again until he fell for Richie.